 - in a place only accessible by staff who are responsible for administering the medication

-- away from a classroom (unless quick access is required in which case they must be stored in a locked box)
+- away from the classroom (unless quick access is required)

 - away from first aid kits